lildude/HB-Cumulus/README.txt

 REVISION HISTORY
 ----------------

+1.2     - Updated tagcloud.swf to that provided with WP-Cumulus 1.1.8, which includes the following fix:
+            "Improves mouse detection in transparent mode"
-1.1     - Fixed bug in plugin de-activation that caused HB-Cumulus settings to be deleted when other plugins were de-activated.
+        - Also sorted out the documenting of the licensing of the various components 1.1     - Fixed bug in plugin de-activation that caused HB-Cumulus settings to be deleted when other plugins were de-activated.
 1.0     - Initial release